mlab-lattice/lattice/docs/api/api-doc-generation.md

 ``$ make docs.api``

-This will generate `lattice/api-docs/build` which will contain the static pages for documentation
+This will generate `lattice/api-docs/build` which will contain the static pages for documentation.